 Providers of Workers’ Comp Insurance for Self-employed Individuals

 Workers’ compensation insurance providers vary from state to state.
 Some states require all business owners to go through a state-run fund while others have a competitive marketplace with private and state fund insurance carriers.
-The best carriers will have a policy that works with a sole proprietor as business needs change and perhaps grow with employees.
+The best small business insurance carriers will have a policy that adjusts with a sole proprietor as business needs change and perhaps grow with employees.

 Self-employed Workers’ Comp Insurance Carriers

 Self-employed people in many industries who need proof of insurance for contract work